panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 ## 3. When to use dynamic import

-I recommend using dynamic import when importing big modules under certain conditions.
+I recommend using dynamic import when importing big modules conditionally.

 E.g. you might use the module from time to time, depending on runtime conditions.
-Or you might want to load different big modules, also depending on certain runtime conditions.
+Or you might want to load different versions of a big module, also depending on runtime conditions.

 ```javascript
 async function execBigModule(condition) {